thelia-modules/TheliaTwig/README.md

 parameters :

-Parameters | Description | Exemple
+Parameters | Description | example
 --- | --- | ---
 path | The value of the path parameter is the route path you want to get as an URL | ```url("/product/")``` file | The value of the file parameter is the absolute path (from /web) of a real file, that will be served by your web server, and not processed by Thelia | ```url(null,[], false, "file.pdf")```